-The Museo Storico e il Parco del Castello di Miramare is a MiBAC (Ministry of Cultural Heritage and Activities) independent State Museum.
+The Museo Storico e il Parco del Castello di Miramare is a MiC (Ministry of Culture) independent State Museum.
 Located in the surroundings of Trieste, the castle is a residence originally commissioned by Archduke Ferdinand Maximilian of Hapsburg, where he intended to live with his wife, Princess Charlotte of Belgium.
 Built between 1856 and 1860, it is a unique testimony of a luxurious stately home which still retains its original interior decoration.

 The castle was conceived to have a lush park all around.
 Rich in precious plant species, the garden is both a natural and artificial complex.
 Multicolour flower-beds, statues, monumental trees, fountains and ponds can be found along its paths.